Outlier-robust Diffusion Posterior Sampling for Bayesian Inverse Problems: Method

 \section{Method}

-This section begins by establishing the stable properties of the standard diffusion sampler, which also shows its vulnerability to likelihood misspecification.
-We then formulate a robust strategy with theoretical guaranties and detail its practical implementation for general BIPs with diffusion solvers.
-Finally, we analyze how our robust approach performs in well-specified settings.
+This section begins by establishing the stable properties of the standard diffusion sampler, which also shows its vulnerability to the likelihood misspecification discussed in Section \ref{subsec:stability}.
+We then formulate a robust strategy with theoretical guaranties and detail its practical implementation for general BIPs with diffusion solvers in Section \ref{subsec:RDP}.
+We discuss how our robust approach performs in \emph{well-specification} settings.
+We consider observations contaminated by outliers: \( \boldsymbol{y} = F\boldsymbol{x} + \boldsymbol{\epsilon}, \) where \(\boldsymbol\epsilon\) may contain both nominal measurement noise and sparse, large-magnitude outlier corruption.
+Hereby, the method achieves the design of a posterior that is robust to the presence of outliers.